sp-95/python-lifecycle-training/README.rst

 Self-defined Commands
 ---------------------

-It is pretty tedious run our commands like this so let us create some entry points.
+It is pretty tedious to run our commands like this so let us create some entry points.
 First replace the file executable ``if __name__ == "__main__":`` with a main method that calls your fire command.